shchuka555/sentiment-analysis/README.md

 ## Overview

-In this project, I analysed and trained twitter airline sentiment dataset which contains roughly 1.5k rows.
+In this project, I analyzed and trained the Twitter airline sentiment dataset, which contains roughly 1.5k rows.
-There are 3 sentiments(negative,neutral,postiive) classes and implimented both multinomianl and binally logistic regression to classify this.
-In order to apply the machine learning algorithm, tokenized text data and then applied Tf-idf to transofrom the tokens into numbers in matrices.
+There are three sentiments (negative, neutral, and positive) classes and implemented both multinomial and binary logistic regression to classify sentiments.
+To apply the machine learning algorithm, tokenized text data and then used Tf-IDF to transform the tokens into numbers in matrices.

-After the training, analized results and hypothetized potenital solutions to the weakness of Tf-idf which found through analysis.
+After the training, analyzed results and hypothesized potential solutions to the weakness of Tf-IDF which was found through analysis.

 ## Motivation

-- Explore the text dataset
+- Explore the text dataset.
-- Apply data science to real word data
+- Apply data science to real world data.
-- Implement Tf-idf from scratch(no sklearn)
+- Implement Tf-IDF from scratch (no sklearn).
-- Compare the performance of multinomial logtistic regression with binally logistic regression
+- Compare the performance of multinomial logistic regression with binary logistic regression.

 ## File_Introduction

 - [Sentiment_Analysis.ipynb](https://github.com/shchuka555/sentiment-analysis/blob/main/Sentiment_Analysis.ipynb): Data Analysis done using the kaggle dataset<br>
-- [Tweets.csv](https://github.com/shchuka555/sentiment-analysis/blob/main/Tweets.csv): Tweeter-arline-sentiment dataset which obtained in February 2015 through skrapiTechnical Aspect
+- [Tweets.csv](https://github.com/shchuka555/sentiment-analysis/blob/main/Tweets.csv): kaggle Tweeter-arline-sentiment dataset which obtained in February 2015

 ## Technical_Aspect

-- ### Step1: Use top 2000 frequently appeard words in training dataset to make Tf-idf
+- ### Step1: Use the top 2000 frequently appeared words in training dataset to make Tf-idf.

-    Since there are roughly unique 15k words and punctuations in the training dataset, the computational cost of the traning will be larger if we make Tf-idf for all unique words.
+    Since there are roughly unique 15k words and punctuations in the training dataset, the computational cost of the training will be larger if we make Tf-IDF for all unique words.
-    Thus, decided to use top 2000 frequent word.
+    Thus, decided to use the top 2000 frequent words.

 - ### Step2: Stopwords: removing some of the words from counting

-  ntlk library has own sets of stopwords but choose not to use it because the sentiment analysis about tweets.
+  ntlk library has its own set of stopwords, but I choose not to use it because of the sentiment analysis about tweets.
-  Unlike to natural languahe processing analysis like classifying category of news articles, the classification process does not depend on specific terminologies.
-Rather, we want to keep ordinary expression like "good" and "bad".
+  Unlike natural language processing analysis, like classifying the category of news articles, the classification process does not depend on specific terminologies.
+Instead, we want to keep ordinary expressions like "good" and "bad."

-  However, still tt will be better to remove some words and punctuations which has almsot 0 correlation with sentiment of tweets.
+  However, it will still be better to remove some words and punctuations that have almost 0 correlation with the sentiment of tweets.
-  I created my own set of stopwrods which are
+  I created my own set of stopwords which are
     - [;],[I], [.], [,],[&],[:],[#],[...],['']
-    - [@] and name of airlines which contain in all tweets.
+    - [@] and names of airlines contains in all tweets.

   **Reasons**:
   Keeping the airline names will result in lower classification accuracy.
   The plots in [Dataset_Analysis](#Dataset_Analysis) show majority of tweets in the dataset are classified as negative.
-  Therefore, the algorithm will learn them as negative words despite airline names have almost 0 correlation with sentiment of the tweet.
+  Therefore, the algorithm will learn them as negative words despite airline names having almost 0 correlation with the tweet's sentiment.

   **Non Stopwords**:
-  On the other hand I kept some punctuations which often used with strong emotion.
+  On the other hand, I kept some punctuation often used with strong emotion.
-  For example [?] and [!]
+  For example [?] and [!].

-  code:
+  **code:**

   ```python
   ### function which returns top 2000 frequent words and it's counts in the train set.